daydreamlive/scope-runner/README.md

    git push origin v0.2.0
    ```

-The tagged build creates the `:latest` image which production orchestrators use.
+The tagged build creates the `:latest` image which production Orchestrators use (including public Os).

 2. **Create a GitHub Release** at [releases page](https://github.com/daydreamlive/scope-runner/releases) with release notes.
 This is a good practice to share some metadata about the release.